inae-ceee-computer-architecture-lab/Labs/lab3/README.md

 ## Task 2: Using Intel® VTune™ profiler

-0. cd into /opt/intel/oneapi
+0. cd into /opt/intel/oneapi.

-1. Launch Intel® VTune™ Profiler.
+1. Launch Intel® VTune™ Profiler by typing vtune-gui.

 2. Select the binary (`matrix` or `FE_bottleneck`) as the target application.